Synthesis of Perovksite Nanocrystals and Related Applications

-Synthesis of perovksite nanocrystals and related applications
+Synthesis of perovskite nanocrystals and related applications

-The research of our group is mainly focus on the development of all-inorganic metal halides.
+The research of our group is mainly focus on the development of all-inorganic metal halide perovskites.
 These semiconducting nanocrystals exhibit a completely different behavior from their bulk materials of the same stoichiometry due to quantum confinement effects.
 Optical/electronic properties can be affected in an unexpected way from the size/shape particle modifications.
 Their fascinating properties together with their colloidal form make these materials ideal candidates for application in energy-related applications.

 Wet chemistry approaches have been used for the synthesis of perovskite nanostructures in centrosymmetric or non-centrosymmetric morphologies (spherical particles, nanoplatelets, nanosheets or more complex structures).
 These approaches have been carefully selected because they can allow developing finely size-, shape-, and composition- tailored nanocrystals by careful regulation of thermodynamically/kinetically driven growth processes in the liquid phase.